Lightning OPD: Efficient Post-Training for Large Reasoning Models with Offline On-Policy Distillation: Methodology

-\begin{remark} At initialization $\pi_\theta = \pi_{\text{ref}}$, we have $\chi^2 = 0$ and the two gradients coincide exactly.
-The bound grows as $\pi_\theta$ drifts from $\pi_{\text{ref}}$, but remains small under standard KL regularization~\cite{schulman2017proximal,yu2025dapo}, which keeps the student near its initialization throughout training. \end{remark}
+At initialization $\pi_\theta = \pi_{\text{ref}}$, $\chi^2 = 0$ and the two gradients coincide exactly; the bound grows with drift but remains small under standard KL regularization.
+When the teacher is representable, the two methods share a common fixed point: